gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: No information messages for why package spec needs body

 :samp:`-gnatw.Y`
-  *Disable information messages for why package spec needs body*
+  *Disable information messages for why package spec needs body.*

   This switch suppresses the output of information messages showing why a package specification needs a body.